livenlearnaday/MyTicTacToe/README.md

 Setup requirement:
 - Java 8
-- Min Android Studio to use is Android Studio Jellyfish that support gradle AGP 8.4.1
+- Min Android Studio to use is Android Studio Koala that support gradle AGP 8.6.1

 Components used: